 Madness Method, Chris Combs and David Greenfieldboyce, Washington, DC: It’s hard to remember that even just 15 years ago, we didn’t have near-instant access to the world’s knowledge in our pockets.
 Technology continues to quietly shape our world.
 In the installation Madness Method, the artists have built a special arrangement of 200 lanterns that look like an intriguing, flickering mess.
 But if you step on just the right spot along the canal, you will see it all converge like magic.

 The Beginning of Everything, Nara Park, Washington, DC: The Beginning of Everything is inspired by the Holsinger Meteorite that fell from outer space.
 The replica sculpture is fabricated out of EPS foam and covered on the surface with reflective glass beads.
-A meteorite is a tangible connection between the cosmos and human society – a reminder that we are part of a much larger universe.
+A meteorite is a tangible connection between the cosmos and human society.
+This is a reminder that we are part of a much larger universe.

 Can’t get enough of Georgetown GLOW?
 The art will be back for summer with Summer GLOW.
 This event will feature three artworks that will transform Georgetown’s public alleys from July 2 to September 26, 2021.
 Keep up with Georgetown on Facebook, Twitter, and Instagram @officalgeorgetowndc.
 Tag your GLOW photos with #GeorgetownGLOW.